wamp-proto/wamp-proto/spec/README.md

 ### Overview

-All WAMP messages are of the same structure - a `list` with a first element `MessageType` followed by zero or more message type specific elements:
+All WAMP messages are of the same structure, a `list` with a first element `MessageType` followed by one or more message type specific elements:

     [MessageType|integer, ... zero or more message type specific elements ...]